Adaptol® [Mebicar] Instruction

-Chemical structure of Adaptol is similar to natural metabolites of the organism.
-Its molecule contains two methylated urea fragments, which are part of bicyclic structure.
+The chemical structure of Adaptol® is similar to the natural metabolites of the organism.
+Its molecule contains two methylated urea fragments, which are part of a bicyclic structure.

-Adaptol has an effect on activity of structures belonging to the limbic-reticular complex in particular on emotiogenic areas of hypothalamus, and has an effect on all the four major neurotransmitter systems: GABA, cholinergic, serotonergic and adrenergic, helping them to balance and to integrate, but it has no peripheral adrenoceptor blocking action.
+Adaptol® has an effect on the activity of structures belonging to the limbic-reticular complex in particular on emotiogenic areas of the hypothalamus, and has an effect on all the four major neurotransmitter systems: GABA, cholinergic, serotonergic, and adrenergic, helping them to balance and to integrate, but it has no peripheral adrenoceptor blocking action.

-Adaptol eliminates or reduces anxiety, alarm, fear, internal emotional tension and irritability.
+Adaptol® eliminates or reduces anxiety, alarm, fear, internal emotional tension, and irritability.
 The soothing effect is not accompanied by muscle relaxation and loss of coordination.
-It does not disturb mental and motor performance, so Adaptol can be taken during workday or at school.
+It does not disturb mental and motor performance, so Adaptol® can be taken during the workday or at school.

-It does not create high spirits and the sense of euphoria.
+It does not create high spirits and a sense of euphoria.
 It does not have the drowsiness effect, but potentiates the effect of hypnotics and normalizes sleeping if disturbed.
-Adaptol mitigates or relieves nicotine withdrawal symptoms.
+Adaptol® mitigates or relieves nicotine withdrawal symptoms.

-It also has nootropic effect.
-As clinical studies show, Adaptol improves logical thinking, attention and overall mental performance without stimulating symptoms of productive psychopathological disorders – deliration, pathological emotional activity.
+It also has a nootropic effect.
+As clinical studies show, Adaptol® improves logical thinking, attention, and overall mental performance without stimulating symptoms of productive psychopathological disorders – deliration, pathological emotional activity.

-Absorption: Adaptol is quickly absorbed from the gastro-intestinal tract (77-80%).
+Absorption: Adaptol® is quickly absorbed from the gastrointestinal tract (77–80%).
 The maximum concentration of the active ingredient in blood is reached in 0.5 hours after the administration.
-High concentration of the active ingredient is maintained for 3-4 hours and then gradually decreases.
+A high concentration of the active ingredient is maintained for 3-4 hours and then gradually decreases.